vigneshvrm/mon-prom-grafan/README.md

 If port 9090 is already in use:
 - Stop existing Prometheus: `podman stop prometheus` or `systemctl stop prometheus`
-- Or change port in `scripts/setup-prometheus.sh`
+- Or edit `scripts/install-prometheus.sh` to change the port

 ## Requirements